Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ## Loading the properties of an object

-The `load()` method instructs the Excel API to load the object into JavaScript memory when the `sync()` method runs.
-The `load` method is available on each of the Excel JavaScript objects and can be used to read scalar properties or navigation properties of an object.
-The `load` method accepts a string that contains comma-delimited property names or an object that specifies properties, pagination options, etc.
+Calling the `load()` method on an Excel JavaScript object instructs the API to load the object into JavaScript memory when the `sync()` method runs.
+The `load()` method accepts a string that contains comma-delimited names of properties to load or an object that specifies properties to load, pagination options, etc.

 **Note**: If you call the `load()` method on an object (or collection) without specifying any parameters, all scalar properties of the object (or all scalar properties of all objects in the collection) will be loaded.
 To reduce the amount of data transfer between the Excel host application and the add-in, you should avoid calling the `load()` method without explicitly specifying which properties to load.